Aurascape Launches the AI Security Platform for the Agentic Enterprise

 Expanding AI Use Security Alongside Agentic Security

 These new capabilities are centered on securing agentic AI and the systems organizations are building, but they also significantly expand the AI use side of the platform.
 That matters because the same enterprises building AI agents are also dealing with a fast-growing mix of commercial AI apps, embedded AI, browser-based AI, desktop tools, CLI tools, and unsanctioned agents already in use across the business.
+According to a BlackFog survey of 2,000 workers at companies with more than 500 employees, 49% report using AI tools not sanctioned by their employer — and 33% have shared enterprise research or datasets with those tools (BlackFog, January 2026).
 Customers need to secure both sides of that reality, not choose between them.

 That is why Aurascape now adds significantly broader app coverage, with support for tens of thousands of AI apps and counting.
 It improves the speed and freshness of discovery so security teams can keep pace with how quickly the AI landscape changes.
 It introduces custom app signatures so customers can identify and govern unique or environment-specific AI tools without waiting for a vendor catalog update.
 And it adds local agent discovery, which is especially important as more agentic activity moves onto endpoints and into internal environments where it may never appear as normal web traffic.